-G0 Please provide the URL of your institution's net price calcula www.uccs.edu/tuition
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are NOt available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available: MARCH OR APRIL 2011 DEPENDING ON THE STATE LEGISLATURE
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available: April 15, 2015

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Do not include ontional fees (e.g., parking, laboratory use)

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

+-

 G1 REQUIRED FEES:

+-

 G1 ROOM AND BOARD:

-~ (on-campus)
+(on-campus)

 G1 ROOM ONLY:

+(on-campus)

-~ (on-campus) BOARD ONLY:
+G1 BOARD ONLY:

-G1

 (on-campus meal plan)

-G1 Comprehensive tuition and room and h board fee (if your
+G1 Comprehensive tuition and room and

-91 college cannot provide separate tuiti
+college cannot provide separate tuiti on and room and

-board fees): on and room and
+board fees):

-4

-G1 Other: